stasadeus/Java_practicum_repo/README.md

-# Java_practicum_repo
+# Repository with completed Java course assignments
-Repository with completed Java course assignments
+This repository contains completed assignments for the Java Fundamentals course on Stepik https://stepik.org/course/82867